stoermelder/vcvrack-packone/docs/transit/Transit.md

 Right-click on the LED-display to open the sequence's context menu:

 - **Slot** selects one of the 16 sequences.
-The first 4 are populated with reasonable default paths on initialization.
+All sequences start out empty; record one in SEQ-EDIT mode or use _Random motion_ or _Preset_ in the sequence-editor menu (see below).
 - **Interpolation** selects _Linear_ or _Cubic_ interpolation between the waypoints.
 Cubic provides smoother but less precise motion.
 - **Trigger mode** selects how the playback of the sequence is advanced.
 The mode is also reflected in the behaviour of the _Mix sequence select_ CV input:
-  - _Trigger forward_ / _Trigger reverse_ — triggers step through the sequences.
+  - _Trigger forward_ / _Trigger reverse_ — triggers step through the sequences, skipping empty ones.
   - _Trigger random 1-16_ / _1-8_ / _1-4_ — triggers select a random sequence from the available 16 / 8 / 4.
   - _0..10V_ — the sequence is selected by voltage (0V = sequence 1, 10V = sequence 16).
   - _C4-D#5_ — the sequence is selected by V/Oct across two octaves.

 Clicking on the LED-display with the left mouse-button enters _SEQ-EDIT_ mode for the currently selected sequence: the display dims slightly and a red record-cursor appears.
 Click anywhere on the empty area of the pad to start recording, then drag the mouse to draw a path.
-Released waypoints are stored at ~65ms intervals, producing a smooth, hand-drawn motion of the mix point.
+Waypoints are stored at ~65ms intervals, producing a smooth, hand-drawn motion of the mix point.
 The recorded path is drawn as a light line on the display for reference.
 Click on the LED-display again to exit SEQ-EDIT mode and resume normal pad operation.

 Right-click on the pad while in SEQ-EDIT mode opens the full sequence-editor menu: